Scale3-Labs/langtrace-recipes/langtrace-features/datasets/datasets.md

 Langtrace allows you to manually input data into your dataset.

 Simply head over to your desired dataset.
-Click create data and fill in the form.
+Click the create data button  and fill in the form.

 ![dataset](../assets/manually_add_data.gif)